 These laboratory areas contain equipment for preparing specimens for light and electron microscopy.
 These include a wax embedding station, two AO microtomes for wax sectioning, an AO ultramicrotome, and a vacuum sputter coater.
 Photomicroscopes for light microscopy include fluorescence, dark field, light field, polarizing and phase contrast.

 Image analysis core equipment

-Automated image analysis is performed using the Image Pro Plus imaging software, which is capable of analyzing captured video images of nearly every image format.
-Suitable image sources include light microscope, scanning electron microscope, flatbed scanner, digital camera or 35mm transparencies.
-This software also provides statistical analysis and direct downloading of data to spreadsheet programs or other statistical software.
-Polarized light images of mineralized tissue can be digitized and analyzed directly using an Olympus BX-50 polarized light microscope and Spot RT high resolution camera coupled to a dedicated PC with high resolution monitor.
-Digitized images and any measurements derived from these images can be archived to DVD or transferred to any networked PC for further analysis or statistical evaluation.
+Automated image analysis is performed using the Image Pro Plus imaging software, which is capable of analyzing images of nearly every format.
+Suitable image sources include light microscope, scanning electron microscope, flatbed scanner, or digital camera.
+This software also provides statistical analysis and facilitates direct downloading of data to spreadsheet programs or other statistical software.
+Polarized light images of mineralized tissue can be digitized and analyzed directly using an Olympus BX-50 polarized light microscope and Olympus DP-72 camera coupled to a dedicated PC with high resolution monitor.
+Digitized images and any measurements derived from these images can be archived or transferred to any networked PC for further analysis or statistical evaluation.
 Also available are two FBTIV-816 transilluminators and two FB-PDC-34 PhotoDocumentation camera systems.

 Tissue culture core lab

 Facilities permitting preparation and maintenance of primary isolates, organ cultures, and long-term cultures are available.
 Monoclonal antibodies can be produced.
 Equipment includes incubators and laminar flow safety hoods for tissue preparation and cell, tissue, or organ culture.